-So you’ve got a little time on your hands and a little money in your pocket.
-It’s time to finally buckle down and see what all this “build your own desktop” stuff is about.
+So you’ve got a little time on your hands, some extra money in your pocket, and the desire to get a new computer.
+Looks like it’s time to finally buckle down and see what all this “build your own desktop” stuff is about.

 We’ve selected five YouTube channels that feature some of the most useful tips for building a desktop PC of your very own.
 Some of them geek out a bit—after all, what’s the point of building a computer if you can’t make it awesome?
 But following along with their videos, especially those that are explicitly guides or budget builds, will be extremely illuminating for new builders.